-The nation’s original and longest running Latino film festival returns this summer with the 46th annual edition of CineFestival San Antonio.
-Presented by the Guadalupe Cultural Arts Center, San Antonio’s annual celebration of independent Latinx and indigenous cinema will take place July 10 to 13, 2025.
+The nation’s original and longest running Latino film festival returns this summer with the 47th annual edition of CineFestival San Antonio.
+Presented by the Guadalupe Cultural Arts Center, San Antonio’s annual celebration of independent Latinx and Indigenous cinema will take place July 9 to 12, 2026.

 CineFestival San Antonio traditionally hosts screenings, Q&A sessions, panels, workshops, receptions, and after parties.
 Featured programs include the Mesquite Award nominees for Best Texas Short Film, Texas and San Antonio showcases, and a selection of US Latinx and international feature and short films.
 Master classes and panels are designed for established filmmakers to share artistic insight and industry knowledge with attending filmmakers.

 For over four decades, CineFestival San Antonio has hosted dozens of independent filmmakers and many of the industry’s pioneering U.S. Latino and Mexican films, actors, and directors.
-Highlights from past editions include appearances by Marcela Arteaga, Gina Rodriguez, Guillermo del Toro, Edward James Olmos, Benjamin Bratt, Jesse Borrego, Esai Morales, Aurora Guerrero, Raúl Castillo, Luis Valdez, Lalo Alcaraz, Cruz Angeles, Hector Galan, Adán Medrano, and some of the fresh voices in Latino film including Fernando Frias de la Parra, Cristina Ibarra, Alex Rivera, Chelsea Rendon, Steve Acevedo, Gian Cassini, Marcella Ochoa, Iliana Sosa, Severo Perez, Robie Flores, Leonor Maldonado, Tatiana Graullera among many young and established local and regional filmmakers.
+Highlights from past editions include appearances by Marcela Arteaga, Gina Rodriguez, Guillermo del Toro, Edward James Olmos, Benjamin Bratt, Jesse Borrego, Esai Morales, Aurora Guerrero, Raúl Castillo, Luis Valdez, Lalo Alcaraz, Cruz Angeles, Hector Galan, Adán Medrano, and some of the fresh voices in Latino film including Fernando Frias de la Parra, Cristina Ibarra, Alex Rivera, Chelsea Rendon, Steve Acevedo, Gian Cassini, Marcella Ochoa, Iliana Sosa, Severo Perez, Robie Flores, Leonor Maldonado, Tatiana Graullera, Anayansi Prado, and Isabel Castro, among many others.

-To be considered for this year’s program, films must be competed in January 2024 or later.
+‣ To be considered for this year’s program, films must be completed in January 2025 or later.

 The festival programmers reserve the right to final selection and program positioning of all submitted films.